aws/nova-act/README.md

     with NovaAct(
         starting_page=f"https://en.wikipedia.org/wiki/List_of_The_New_York_Times_number-one_books_of_{year}#Fiction"
     ) as nova:
+        try:
-        result = nova.act("Return the books in the Fiction list",
+            result = nova.act_get("Return the books in the Fiction list",
                        # Specify the schema for parsing.
                        schema=BookList.model_json_schema())
-        if not result.matches_schema:
+        except ActInvalidModelGenerationError:
             # act response did not match the schema ¯\_(ツ)_/¯
             return None
         # Parse the JSON into the pydantic model.